The administration app for clubs, groups, teams and associations.

 In summary, it can be said that motivating others, a good level of organizational talent, an analytical and strategic way of thinking, and an open and empathetic character are the requirements of a chairman or chairwoman.

 “Clubs are places where common interests and goals become actions and successes.
-This requires not only a strong board, but also motivated members who successfully move forward together.”
+This requires not only a strong club board, but also motivated members who successfully move forward together.”

 Finally, we would like to briefly discuss how you can benefit from using Vereinsplaner in the event of an imminent change of board.
-It is important that you start to put down your documents, information about events, inventory management, finances, etc. at an early stage in an online storage.
+It is important that you start to put down your documents, information about events, inventory management, finances, etc. at an early stage in online storage.

 Finally, here are the most important questions that arise in connection with the change of management and the associated bodies (chairman, secretary, treasurer/treasurer,...).

 At first glance, this question can be answered with “yes.”
 If you take a closer look, there are a few cases where this is not immediately possible.
-For example, the resignation must not result from the club's inability to act: In other words, all legally effective people responsible may never leave the club at the same time (e.g. chairman and his deputy).
+For example, the resignation must not result from the club's inability to act: In other words, all legally effective persons responsible may never leave the club at the same time (e.g. chairman and his deputy).
 Resignation would then only be possible at a general meeting, where the new signatories would be elected immediately.

-Depending on the area of responsibility in which a person is on the executive board, their role is also individual (financial officer, digital officer, event officer, youth work officer, etc.).
+Depending on the area of responsibility in which a person is on the Executive Board, their role is also individual (financial officer, digital officer, event officer, youth work officer, etc.).
 As chairman/chairwoman or managing director, you should not take on too many specialized tasks, as there are already enough tasks from the areas mentioned above and general responsibility for you.
 So you can't say in general what tasks await you as a board member — it is certain that these will be tasks that you have not been confronted with before.

 With the consent of the legal representatives, a person could theoretically hold office on the board of the club after reaching the age of 7.
 Each club must ask itself whether this is effective and, above all, good for the child.